mx-psi/tfg/text/CompSci/02-shor.md

 ## The Quantum Fourier Transform

 In this section we will describe the Quantum Fourier Transform, an essential part of Shor's algorithm and one of the main algorithms that allows us to achieve super-polynomial speedups.
-It depends on the notion of discrete normalised Fourier transform.
+It depends on the notion of discrete normalized Fourier transform.

 :::{.definition name="Unitary DFT"}